zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-kafka/mysql-to-kafka.md

 <copy>dmlsource</copy>
 ```

-**Step 15:** Now go back to the session running ‘consumetopic gg2kafka_json.emp’, you should see the new messages written to the emp topics.
+6. Now go back to the session running ‘consumetopic gg2kafka_json.emp’, you should see the new messages written to the emp topics.
 Scroll up to see "op-type" "U" or "D".
 For Updates, GG will write the before and after image of the operation

 ![](./images/e15.png)